 Then, our destination in Hanoi Street Food Walking Tour is an outdoor barbeque stall.
 We’ll join with the locals around and enjoy the delicious Bun Cha - top favorite Vietnamese food of all time.
 Bun Cha, a perfect combination between grilled pork and rice vermicelli will satisfy any customer at first time.

-This interesting food was named after its “sizzle” cooking sound when pour into the hot oil.
+This interesting food was named after its “sizzle” cooking sound when pouring into the hot oil.

 Its harmony taste will make you never get enough of it!

 Bun Rieu Cua is a kind of vermicelli noodles soup with the main ingredient is crap.
 A bowl of Bun Rieu Cua is very colorful with the red color of crap, yellow color of onions and green color of vegetables which make it very eye-catching and tasty.